 (a) Please provide further details, if needed:

-(a) If the answer is “Yes” or “Yes, in part”, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence.
+(b) If the answer is “Yes” or “Yes, in part”, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence.

+[agreed]

-11. Does your country criminalize the organization or the direction of other persons to commit trafficking in persons (art.
+12. Does your country criminalize the organization or the direction of other persons to commit trafficking in persons (art.
 5, para.
 2 (c), in conjunction with art.
 3)?

 Yes Yes, in part No